FlossWare-Archives/scripts/ansible/redhat/readme.md

 #### /etc/cobbler/users.digest
 For the users.digest file,
+* cobbler_htdigest_user - if defined assumes our htdigest user value.
-* cobbler_htdigest - if defined assumes our htdigest MD5 value.
+* cobbler_htdigest_md5 - if defined assumes our htdigest MD5 value.